rathesDot/rathes.de/resources/contents/now.md

 There are two topics with (for now) really low priorities that I spent time on learning.
 The first are some basics in lingustics with the focus on understanding the concept Farming/Language Dispersal.

 The second is Machine Learning.
 Here I'm on my way mastering the basic algorithmns.
 One day I want to be able to use those algorithmns properly in suiting use cases.

+---

+*I found the idea of a now-page on Twitter on Joel Gascoigne's profile.
+The original idea can be found here: https://nownownow.com/*